I grew up on Western films and series, so few things have been as iconic to me as single-action revolvers and lever-action rifles.

 Several versions are still available, with Ruger producing more under the Marlin name.

-Look for most models to have a 20-inch barrel with a walnut grip stock and full-length tube magazine.
+Most models will sport a 20-inch barrel with a walnut grip stock and full-length tube magazine.

 6. Winchester Model 1873

-This rifle is as close as you can get to stepping back in time to the late 1800s and picking up a rifle.
+This rifle is as close as you can get to stepping back in time to the late 1800s.

 Featuring the same oil-finished walnut stock and 20-inch round barrel, little has been done to modernize the 1873.
 Frankly, it doesn’t need it.